xiafan-a/xiafan-a/README.md

 ### Profile Views
-counting of visitors to this page in this section started from June 12, 2022
+counting of visitors to this page in this section started from May 1, 2026

 ![](https://count.getloli.com/get/@xiafan-a.github.readme)
 </br>